bahmany/bahmany/README.md

 - 👋 Hi, I’m @bahmany
-- 👀 I’m interested in Django, Flutter and Tensorflow
+- 👀 I’m interested in Django, ReactJS and ...
-- 🌱 I’m currently learning Tensorflow and NDK
+- 🌱 AI lover !
 - 💞️ I’m looking to collaborate on Django-rest-framework, AI and ...
 - 📫 How to reach me bahmanymb@gmail.com